maximilien/musings/blogs/ai/1/draft.md

 ## The Two Paradigms

-After a year of testing, I've concluded that the IDE vs CLI distinction is more fundamental than the specific tool you choose.
+After a year of testing, I've concluded, at this point, that the IDE vs CLI distinction is more fundamental than the specific tool you choose.

 **IDE-based (Cursor, TRAE, Windsurf):**